Easy Christmas Crack Recipe

 Instructions

-- Pour and evenly spread caramel over crackers (work quickly here, it will harden quickly), then bake for 8-10 minutes (or until it starts to gentle bubble.
+• Pour and evenly spread caramel over crackers (work quickly here, it will harden fast).

-- Once you remove the sheet from oven sprinkle chocolate chips over top.
-Once it starts to look melty (about 2 minutes), spread it evenly over the caramel using an offset spatula.
+• Sprinkle chocolate chips over top, and once it starts to look melty (about 2 minutes), spread it evenly over the caramel using an offset spatula.

 Notes